 - You can use Google Images (for personal use).

 - Teachers Pay Teachers is also a great source of clip art, especially if you want to share your visuals with others.

-- My SLP Now Membership also includes visuals for themed books.
+- The SLP Now Membership also includes visuals for themed books.

-- My No Print Book Companions include pictures basic sequencing, as well.
+- These No Print Book Companions include pictures basic sequencing, as well.

 If you don't have access to a printer, then sticky notes (or cut up pieces of paper) are an option, too.
 Students can identify the key events, draw a quick picture (and/or write a sentence) of each event, and then practice telling the story.

 If you're working on higher level sequencing, these sticky notes are awesome, too!
 Students love being able to make their own booklets with tabs.